 (f) Contain Company’s valid, physical postal address, an accurately registered post office box or private mailbox established under US Postal Service regulations to satisfy the Act’s requirements.

 (2) Company shall not redirect campaign links to another offer once lead caps are met.
-Optimal Fusion must be notified to get approval to extend the lead cap of the offer or Optimal Fusion must be notified that the offer will expire.
+Fuze360 must be notified to get approval to extend the lead cap of the offer or Fuze360 must be notified that the offer will expire.

 (3) Company does not, and will not, engage in deceptive conduct, including, without limitation, e-mail address harvesting, falsifying routing or header information, dictionary attacks or any other acts that may be considered deceptive.